apacheignite/documentation/data-grid/cache-queries.md

 [block:api-header]
 {
   "type": "basic",
-  "title": "Query Configuration By Annotations"
+  "title": "Query Configuration by Annotations"
 }
 [/block]
 Indexes can be configured from code by using `@QuerySqlField` annotations.
 To tell Ignite which types should be indexed, key-value pairs can be passed into `CacheConfiguration.setIndexedTypes(MyKey.class, MyValue.class)` method.
 Note that this method accepts only pairs of types, one for key class and another for value class.